conan-io/docs/cheatsheet.rst

 .. code-block:: bash

-    $ conan search              # lists names of packages in local cache
+    $ conan search              # List names of packages in local cache

 Show package recipes or builds of a package: